volodymyrhudyma/blog/content/blog/event-capturing-in-javascript.md

   all the way down to the target.
 shareImage: /img/event-capturing-in-javascript.jpg
-teaser: If you read the previous article about Event Bubbling, you probably know that the event propagation in HTML is done from the innermost element to all its parents.
-But what if I tell you that it is done vice versa first?...
+teaser: If you read the previous article about Event Bubbling, you probably know that event propagation in HTML is done from the innermost element to all of its parents.
+But what if I told you that it is done the other way around?...
 date: 2021-05-27T19:36:16.361Z
 ---
-If you read the previous article about Event Bubbling, you probably know that the event propagation in HTML is done from the innermost element to all its parents.
+If you read the previous article about Event Bubbling, you probably know that event propagation in HTML is done from the innermost element to all of its parents.

-But what if I tell you that it is done vice versa first?
+But what if I told you that it is done the other way around?

 ## Event Propagation Phases

-Let me explain - there are three phases of event propagation in HTML DOM:
+Let me explain - there are three phases of event propagation in the HTML DOM:

 * Event Capturing - an event goes down
-* Target Phase - an event reached the target element
+* Target Phase - an event reaches the target element
 * Event Bubbling - an event goes up

-The following image perfectly illustrates all three phases:
+The following image illustrates all three phases perfectly:

 ![Event Propagation In HTML DOM](/img/eventflow.png "Event Propagation In HTML DOM")

-When clicking on the **td** element, an event first goes down (Event Capturing), reaches the target element and triggers there (Target Phase) and goes up (Event Bubbling).
+When the **td** element is clicked, an event first goes down (Event Capturing), reaches the target element and triggers there (Target Phase) and goes up (Event Bubbling).

 ## Event Capturing

 Event Capturing is a process of executing event handlers from the outermost element all the way down to the target.

-Most of the time when talking about an event propagation phases, we mention only Event Bubbling and the reason is a very rare usage of Event Capturing, in most cases it is invisible to us.
+Most of the time when we talk about event propagation phases, we only mention Event Bubbling and the reason for this is a very rare usage of Event Capturing, in most cases it is not visible to us.

-Typically, when attaching an event listener to the element, we pass only two arguments: event name and event handler:
+Usually, when attaching an event listener to the element, we pass only two arguments: event name and event handler:

 ```javascript
 button.addEventListener("click", handleClick);
 ```

-And handlers like this know nothing about Event Capturing, they run only Target and Event Bubbling phases.
+And such handlers know nothing about Event Capturing, they only run Target and Event Bubbling phases.

-In order to run an event on the Capturing phase, we need to pass the third argument:
+To run an event in the Capturing phase, we need to pass the third argument:

 ```javascript
 // Run an event on the Capturing phase